EV Car Charging Station – Charging Your EV At Home!

 - Limited model options

 - Some charging stations are not free

 EV vehicles are becoming the new thing of the future and governments will probably make them mandatory.
 We shared some of the costs of owning an EV car as well as the disadvantages.
 The main reasons for a limited number of these vehicles on the road now is the cost of buying one, cost of insurance, the limited mileage per charge and finding a charging station when traveling.
 It requires EV owners to have a charging kit at home to charge their vehicles.
-Otherwise, going to a local recharging station.
+Otherwise, to be going to a local recharging station on a regular basis.

 You should know the mileage range of the battery so you can make it to the next charging station before you run out of power.

 This product is made and manufactured in Spain and is the top selling EV charger overseas.
 This product was introduced in the United States in 2020.

 Yes, these cars are great for environment, but you need to charge the EV battery on a regular basis.
 Remember, these cars do take additional power to run the AC and heater.
 During the cold winter days, the battery will drain more just by sitting in the cold.
 It will also take more power to start up the car on cold days.
 The battery loses 50% of its power when temperature is -40 degrees F or lower.